bilibili/UnityBVA/README.md

 - Standalone (Windows10 testified, Mac or Linux should also be OK)
 - Android(vulkan or gles3.0 and linear texture must be supported)
 - iOS 10 or later
-- WebGL (works fine on Unity 2021 later,not tested)
+- WebGL (works fine on Unity 2021 later, not tested)

 ## Sample Build Requirements